 Sweet Keto Snacks (No Sugar Spikes)

 Skip store-bought keto bars unless you read every label carefully.
-Some have hidden carbs or sweeteners that spike blood sugar.
+Some have hidden carbs or sugar alcohols like maltitol, which has a glycemic index of about 35 (roughly half that of table sugar), so it can still raise blood sugar (unlike near-zero-glycemic erythritol or allulose).

 Better options: